Uwem Akpan

-Uwem Akpan is a Nigerian writer who writes powerful touching stories.
-He is known as the author of Say You're One of Them (2008), a collection of five stories (each set in a different African country) published by Little, Brown & Company.
+Uwem Akpan is a Nigerian fiction writer whose works include fiction, short fiction, essays, autobiography, and public lectures.
+He is widely recognized as the author of Say You're One of Them (2008), a collection of five stories (each set in a different African country) published by Little, Brown & Company.
 His debut book achieved international success.

 It won the Commonwealth Writers Prize (Africa Region), the PEN Open Book Prize, and the Hurston/Wright Legacy Award, and was picked for the Oprah Winfrey Book Club.
 A New York Times and Wall Street Journal No. 1 bestseller, the book has been translated into 12 languages.

-Akpan's second book and debut novel, New York, My Village (2021), was published by W. W. Norton.
-The book was picked by Strand Bookstore as their Pick of the Month for November 2021.
-It was shortlisted for the 2022 Chinua Achebe Prize and longlisted for the 2025 Nigeria Literature (NLNG) Prize.
+Akpan's second book and debut novel, New York My Village (2021), was published by W. W. Norton.
+The book is widely recognized for capturing the woes of minorities in the Biafran war.
+Oprah Daily selected it as one of the best 20 books of 2021.
+The iconic Strand Bookstore in New York selected it as their Pick of the Month for November 2021.
+It was shortlisted for the 2022 Chinua Achebe Prize and longlisted for the 2025 Nigeria Prize for Literature Prize.

 Life

 Uwem Akpan was born and grew up in an Annang family in Akwa Ibom State, Nigeria.
 These people are one of the minority ethnicities in defunct Biafra, where Igbo were the majority.
+The area was overrun during the Biafran War and many Annang were killed.

 Akpan grew up listening to Annang folktales told by his mother and grandparents, aunties and uncles.
 He was grounded in the Bible and educated in part as Catholic.
-(This area was overrun during the Biafran War (1967-1970) and many Annang were killed.)

-Akpan attended Saint Paul's Primary School, Ekparakwa; Methodist Primary School, Usung Ibong; and Saint Anne's Primary School, Ifuho.
-When he learned to read in primary school, Akpan transferred his love of stories to books.
-In the early 1980s, his teachers went on strike while he was in Primary Five, but he hardly noticed, as he kept on reading.
-His secondary education was at Queen of Apostles Seminary, Afaha Obong, Abak, Akwa Ibom State.

 After studying humanities and philosophy at Creighton University and Gonzaga University in the United States, Akpan returned to Nigeria.
 He completed his studies and received a theology degree from the Catholic University of Eastern Africa in Kenya.
 In 2003, Akpan was ordained as a Jesuit priest.

 Akpan returned to the U.S. for graduate study, earning a MFA degree in 2006 at the University of Michigan.
-He had already begun to develop the stories he soon published in his first book.
+He had begun to develop the stories he published in his first book.

 By the time his book was published, Akpan had returned to Africa.
 He was working in Zimbabwe as a Jesuit priest.
+In 2015, Akpan left the Catholic priesthood to spend more time on his writing.